Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/heads/factory-reset-heads2.rst

          .. figure:: /components/nitropad-nitropc/images/factory-reset-heads2/confirm.jpg
             :alt: confirm

-      6. The integrity of your Setup will be tested, deppending on your reason to perform the reset this can fail continue with ok anyways
+      6. The integrity of your setup will be tested.
+Depending on your reason to perform the reset this can fail; continue with "OK" anyway.

          .. figure:: /components/nitropad-nitropc/images/factory-reset-heads2/confirm-integrity.jpg
             :alt: confirm integrity